 This is where the next generation of E&C training meets the science of learning.
 These are the concepts we at NAVEX Global use to design our diverse portfolio of E&C training tools and give organizations maximum flexibility in assembling a curriculum and corporate code of conduct tailored to their specific needs.

 The guiding principle is that people shouldn’t encounter a compliance dilemma for the first time in real life.
 Creating training programs and educational materials to serve that goal is a little bit art and a little bit science.
 The training examples must be general enough to apply to a wide variety of employees in different positions, yet specific enough to allow them to understand the appropriate behavioral response for their given situation.
 Interactions between coworkers are different from manager/worker relationships, not to mention relationships with outside vendors and customers.

-Asynchronous online learning is an important component of any E&C training program, but if we’ve learned anything over the past couple of decades it is that such individual learning doesn’t change behavior unless it’s reinforced through interaction among employees and engagement with the code of conduct.
-Whether it’s posters on the breakroom wall or easy-to-access compliance materials available on mobile devices, the goal is to make ethics and compliance come alive in a social setting.
+Asynchronous online learning is an important component of any risk and compliance training program, but if we’ve learned anything over the past couple of decades it is that such individual learning doesn’t change behavior unless it’s reinforced through interaction among employees and engagement with the code of conduct.
+Whether it’s posters on the breakroom wall or easy-to-access compliance materials available on mobile devices, the goal is to make risk and compliance come alive in a social setting.

 With this holistic approach, the employee will say “I get it,” and reinforce the culture of the company, making it a great place to work and fulfill its important mission in the marketplace.